 AAS provides authentication and authorization functionality to check user access to resources on z/OS.
 The API ML uses z/OSMF API for authentication.
 For more information, see: APIML wiki

 API Clients

-External applications, users, or other API services that are accessing API services via the API Gateway
+API Clients are external applications, users, or other API services that are accessing API services via the API Gateway

 API Services